Key Breed Facts

 Average weight: Males 9 - 12 kg, Females 9 - 12 kg

-There is no mistaking a Dachshund for any other breed, although there are 6 varieties of these charming little dogs.
+There is no mistaking a Dachshund for any other breed, although there are 6 varieties of these charming little dogs, which can sometimes cause confusion.
 Often called Sausage Dogs thanks to their short legs and long bodies, they are well muscled compact dogs that boast powerful front legs which are perfectly put together for digging.
 They boast long, almost conical shaped heads with a very slightly arched skull and their muzzle lacks a very prominent stop.
 They boast strong jaws and tight lips.

 Their eyes are almond-shaped and medium in size and set obliquely.
 Dachshunds boast dark eyes, although chocolate coloured Dachshunds have lighter eyes and in dogs with dapple coats either one or both can be "wall eyes" which is acceptable as a breed standard.
 Their ears are set high and broad being moderately long with the forward edge of their ears touching a dog's cheeks.
 When Dachshunds are alerted by anything they carry their ears forward and outward.